beelchester/tailcallhq.github.io/blog/graphql-introspection-security-2024-7-12.md

 Imagine having a magical lens that lets you peek into the very structure of a GraphQL server.
 That's essentially what introspection does!
 It's like having a detailed map of a treasure trove, showing you every nook and cranny of the API's capabilities.
 This self-documenting capability is incredibly useful for developers, enabling tools like GraphiQL and GraphQL Playground to provide rich, interactive documentation and auto-completion features.

-A basic introspection query might look like this:
+As a basic introspection query might look like this:

 ```graphql
 {